Edward Olivares Player Props: Royals vs. Angels

 - The pitching staff for the Angels has a collective 8.8 K/9, which ranks 12th in MLB.

-- The Angels have a 4.16 team ERA that ranks 14th among all league pitching staffs.
+- The Angels' 4.25 team ERA ranks 16th among all league pitching staffs.

-- The Angels rank 15th in baseball in home runs surrendered (78 total, 1.1 per game).
+- Angels pitchers combine to give up 79 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Canning makes the start for the Angels, his 11th of the season.
-He is 5-2 with a 4.56 ERA and 50 strikeouts through 53 1/3 innings pitched.
+- Anderson (3-1) gets the starting nod for the Angels in his 13th start of the season.
+He has a 5.80 ERA in 63 2/3 innings pitched, with 45 strikeouts.

-- His last time out was on Sunday against the Seattle Mariners, when the righty tossed five innings, surrendering three earned runs while giving up seven hits.
+- The left-hander last appeared on Tuesday against the Texas Rangers, when he tossed six innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.